vmware-tanzu/function-buildpacks-for-knative/samples/python/cloudevents/txt-to-pdf/README.md

     aws sts get-session-token --duration-seconds=129600 # This will generate a session that is going to last for 36h
     ```

-1. Now let's create a new file called `creds.yaml` in the current folder (`samples/python/cloudevent/txt-to-pdf`).
-Paste the following into your terminal to create this file, then fill in your keys.
+1. Use the following template as a reference to fill out `config/values.yaml`:
     ```
-    cat > creds.yaml << EOF
-    ---
     triggermesh:
-        accesskey: <your AccessKeyId from step 2>
+        accesskey: <your AWS Access Key>
-        secretkey: <your SecretAccessKey from step 2>
+        secretkey: <your AWS Secret Key>

     app:
-        accesskey: <your AWS_ACCESS_KEY_ID from step 3 (different from the value in step 2!)>
-        secretkey: <your AWS_ACCESS_KEY_ID from step 3 (different from the value in step 2!)>
+        accesskey: <your STS access key>
+        secretkey: <your STS secret key>
-        sessionkey: <your SessionToken from step 2>
+        sessionkey: <your STS session key>

-    bucket_arn: <your bucket ARN from step 1 (Must be the full ARN including the region and account)>
-    EOF
+    bucket_arn: <your full bucket ARN>
     ```

 1. (Optional) If you want to change the location of the function, you need to define the environment variable `FUNCTION_IMAGE`
     ```
     export FUNCTION_IMAGE=<your full image url that can be pushed to>
     ```

+1. Uncomment the session key field found under `config/300-app-secret.yaml`
 ## Deploying

 There are three steps in our Makefile to build and deploy the demo.
 For your convenience: